A Big Picture Look at Arthritis in Australia

 With its prevalence on the rise in Australia, is arthritis on your radar?

-Arthritis is the term given to a group of inflammatory conditions affecting the body’s joints.
+Arthritis refers to a group of inflammatory conditions affecting the body’s joints.
 In varying ways, these conditions damage the articulations, causing considerable pain, stiffness and discomfort.

-Though many people live with arthritis, it should not prevent individuals from enjoying a happy and productive life.
-Arthritis can be managed well through a combination of working closely with a healthcare team and making positive lifestyle changes (Better Health Channel 2018a).
+Though many people live with arthritis, it should not prevent them from enjoying a happy and productive life.
+Arthritis can be managed well by working closely with a healthcare team and making positive lifestyle changes (Better Health Channel 2024a).

 How Prevalent is Arthritis in Australia?